Skip to main content

 If people are exhausted, isolated, or overwhelmed, do not respond with more pressure.
 Build a schedule with active work, review dates, and boundaries, then cut or delay lower-priority asks until the plan is realistic.

 Do not argue contract, compliance, or IP gaps while production continues.
-Update the project file with missing records and use Add current requirement after verification for jurisdiction-specific items that need qualified review.
+Update the project file with missing records and mark jurisdiction-specific items as pending qualified review until they are confirmed.

 Set one review cadence, one feedback format, and one escalation owner so your freelancers stop getting mixed direction.
 Once those controls are stable, use How to Manage a Global Team of Freelancers as the next operating playbook.